-standard units, including centimetre cubed (cm ) and cubic metres (m ) and to (a-2, b+3), or find the other vertices of a square, given two of them are extending to other units, such as mm and km . (a, b) and (a+d, b+d) begin to use compound units for speed e.g. miles per hour draw and label a pair of axes in all four quadrants with equal scaling.
+• predict missing coordinates of quadrilaterals by using the properties of shapes, which may be expressed algebraically e.g. translating vertex (a, b) to (a-2, b+3), or find the other vertices of a square, given two of them are (a, b) and (a+d, b+d)

+draw and label a pair of axes in all four quadrants with equal scaling.